 New Zealand Cuisine for Travellers – Lunch options

 The lunch options you find in New Zealand, are endless.
-New Zealand is a fishing paradise and because we’re surrounded by ocean, fresh fish is often delivered fresh from the wharf to the restaurants nearby.
+New Zealand is a fishing paradise.
+We’re surrounded by the ocean and fresh fish is often delivered straight from the wharf direct to the restaurants nearby.
 Plus it is extremely affordable.
 Chefs in New Zealand are expected to be extremely knowledgeable about creating the perfect fish dish.
 So don’t expect anything less!
 Here’s a great example – pan-fried fish served with new potatoes & organic artichokes from the Nelson/Tasman region:

 New Zealand Cuisine for Travellers – Cafe food